 The importance of establishing good communication at a young age is critical in a child’s development and future learning.
 The communication skills that students learn at school are fully transferable and essential across all aspects of life.
-Furthermore, it has been proven that supportive teacher-student relationships have a positive impact on class participation, engagement and ultimately a student’s achievements.
+Furthermore, it has been proven that supportive teacher-student relationships have a positive impact on class participation, engagement, and ultimately a student’s achievements.

-Create a safe and supportive environment where students feel comfortable to open up and express their thoughts and ideas.
+Create a safe, inclusive and supportive environment where students feel comfortable to open up and express their thoughts and ideas.
 An atmosphere that allows students to ask if they need help is crucial to their academic success.
-It is important that at all stages of the teaching process that you nurture this kind of non-judgemental environment.
+It is important that at all stages of the teaching process you nurture this kind of non-judgemental environment.

 Doing more team activities, and group work is a great way to take the focus off competing with one another and concentrate more on working together to get the best results.
-It can encourage communication, cooperation and collaboration and help students talk more and effectively express themselves with their peers.
+It can encourage communication, cooperation, and collaboration and help students talk more and effectively express themselves with their peers.

 Moving around the classroom, and getting involved with the students will create less of a student-teacher feel.
-By moving away from the front of the classroom and joining them either at their desks to discuss ideas and getting involved in small discussions will help them feel more comfortable and more likely to open up.
+Moving away from the front of the classroom and joining them either at their desks to discuss ideas and getting involved in small discussions will help them feel more comfortable and more likely to open up.

-Listen to hear your students, not just to respond and give an answer.
+Listen to hear your students, not just to respond and give an immediate answer.
 Sometimes just lending an ear can be extremely useful in promoting a supportive and caring environment.
 Other times, students have a question about homework or need some clarification about a topic that has been discussed where an answer is needed.